sodadata/docs/soda-cloud/organize-datasets.md

 While only a Soda Cloud Admin can define or revise dataset attributes, any Admin, Manager, or Editor for a dataset can apply attributes to it.

-1. As an Admin, Manager, or Editor in your Soda Cloud account, navigate to the **Datasets** dashboard, click the stacked dots next to a dataset, then select **Edit Dataset**.
+1. Navigate to the **Datasets** dashboard, click the stacked dots next to a dataset, then select **Edit Dataset**.
 Use the attributes fields to apply the appropriate attributes to the dataset.
 2. While editing a dataset, consider adding **Tags** to the dataset as well.
 Use tags to:
 * identify datasets that are associated with a particular marketing campaign
 * identify datasets that are relevant for a particular customer account
 * identify datasets whose quality is critical to business operations, or to categorize datasets according to their criticality in general, such as "high", "medium", and "low".
 * identify datasets that populate a particular report or dashboard
-3. After saving your changes and applying tags and attributes to multiple datasets, use the **Filters** in the **Datasets** dashboard to display the datasets that help narrow your study of data quality.
+3. After saving your changes and applying tags and attributes to multiple datasets, use the **Filters** in the **Datasets** dashboard to display the datasets that help narrow your study of data quality, then click **Save Collection** to name the custom filtered view.
-4. Share a filtered view of your datasets with colleagues by sharing the URL of your narrowed search.
+4. In the future, use the dropdown in the **Checks** dashboard to quickly access your collection again.

 ## Go further

-* Create [alerts]({% link soda-cloud/agreements.md %}) to notify your team of data quality issues.
+* Create [alerts]({% link soda-cloud/notif-rules.md %}) to notify your team of data quality issues.
 * Learn how to create and track data quality [Incidents]({% link soda-cloud/incidents.md %}).
-* Use Soda Library to [add datasets]({% link soda-library/configure.md %}) to your Soda Cloud account.
 * Need help?
 Join the <a href="https://community.soda.io/slack" target="_blank"> Soda community on Slack</a>.
 <br />